Mattis warns ISIS could resurge: 'Enemy gets the vote' after Trump's announced troop pullout

 Former Defense Secretary James Mattis, who led the Pentagon through the first two years of the Trump administration, warned during an exclusive interview with NBC's "Meet the Press" that the president's decision to pull troops from Syria's border in advance of a Turkish incursion could have dire consequences and lead to ISIS's resurgence.

-"We have got to keep the pressure on ISIS so they don't recover," Mattis said in response to "Meet the Press" moderator Chuck Todd's asking whether the United States would regret Trump's decision.
+"We have got to keep the pressure on ISIS so they don't recover," Mattis said in response to "Meet the Press" moderator Chuck Todd's question on whether the United States would regret Trump's decision.

-For more on this story, watch "Meet the Press" with Chuck Todd on Sunday morning at 10:30 a.m.
-ET, or check local listings.
+Defense Secretary Mark Esper said Sunday that about 1,000 U.S. troops were preparing to withdraw from northeastern Syria as hundreds of Islamic State group supporters escaped from a displacement camp.
+There were reports of alleged atrocities as Turkish forces continued their advance.

+The troops will leave the area "as safely and quickly as possible," Esper told CBS' "Face the Nation," according to an excerpt of an interview Sunday, adding that they will not leave the country entirely.

-Trump announced the decision to move U.S. forces from the region of northern Syria bordering Turkey on Sunday, stating that Turkey wanted to begin an operation in the region to resettle Syrian refugees.
+Trump announced the initial decision to move U.S. forces from the region of northern Syria bordering Turkey last week, stating that Turkey wanted to begin an operation in the region to resettle Syrian refugees.

 Mustafa Bali, the official SDF spokesperson, has told NBC News the U.S. decision to stand aside as Turkey moves into Syria was "shocking and unexpected."
 Bali called it "a huge mistake" that will allow ISIS to "reunite itself and appear again stronger than before."